-- (a) It is the continuing public policy of the County to strive to achieve the full and equitable participation of local small businesses owned by economically disadvantaged minoritiesy and women in the County's procurement process as both prime contractors and subcontractors. - (b) The County is committed to a policy of preventing and reducing discrimination in making Procurements, and eliminating arbitrary barriers to participation in Procurements by all persons, regardless of race, sex, or ethnicity. - (c) To offset the effects of negative disparate impacts on small businesses owned and managed by economically disadvantaged minorities and women with respect to public and private transactions; reduced earnings among County-based small businesses owned by minorities and women; reduced business formation among County-based minorities and women; a chronic lack of wealth and financial liquidity among the County's minority communities; the obstacles and hindrances in obtaining business loans faced by County-based small businesses owned by minorities and women; the underutilization of regionally-based small businesses owned by minorities and women in public and private-sector business; and the grossly disproportionate levels of poverty among minorities in the County, The the purpose of this Division is to establish and implement goals for participation of PCEs in Procurements, in compliance with all applicable laws.
+(a) It is the continuing public policy of the County to strive to achieve the full and equitable participation of local small businesses owned by economically disadvantaged minoritiesy and women in the County's procurement process as both prime contractors and subcontractors.

+(b) The County is committed to a policy of preventing and reducing discrimination in making Procurements, and eliminating arbitrary barriers to participation in Procurements by all persons, regardless of race, sex, or ethnicity. (c) To offset the effects of negative disparate impacts on small businesses owned and managed by economically disadvantaged minorities and women with respect to public and private transactions; reduced earnings among County-based small businesses owned by minorities and women; reduced business formation among County-based minorities and women; a chronic lack of wealth and financial liquidity among the County's minority communities; the obstacles and hindrances in obtaining business loans faced by County-based small businesses owned by minorities and women; the underutilization of regionally-based small businesses owned by minorities and women; the underutilization of regionally-based small businesses owned by minorities in the County.
+The the purpose of this Division is to establish and implement goals for participation of PCEs in Procurements, in compliance with all applicable laws.